Claude Cowork for wealth management firms: secure client and portfolio work for Canadian advisors

 Who at the firm should run Claude Cowork?

 Start with a small group who understand the client relationship and the supervision duty, not the whole firm at once.
-Cowork is an organization-wide setting that owners can switch on or off, and granular per-user controls are limited, so a deliberate pilot with named users beats a broad rollout.
-Pair it with training and a written policy before wider use.
+The Cowork toggle is organization-wide, so a Team plan is all-or-nothing.
+On Enterprise, groups and custom roles let an admin enable Cowork, or the cloud-session capability, for named teams only.
+Pair whichever you choose with training and a written policy.

 Talk to Fusion